-The country ranks 49th out of 190 countries in enforcing contracts in the 2020 World Bank Doing Business Report.
-According to the report, dispute resolution in St. Kitts and Nevis generally took an average of 578 days with a cost of 26.6 percent of the claim.
-The slow court system and bureaucracy are widely seen by foreign investors as main hindrances to timely resolution of commercial disputes.
+The country’s slow court system and bureaucracy are widely seen by foreign investors as main hindrances to timely resolution of commercial disputes.
 Through the Arbitration Act, the local courts recognize and enforce foreign arbitral awards issued against the government.

 International Commercial Arbitration and Foreign Courts

-The Eastern Caribbean Supreme Court (ECSC) is the domestic arbitration body.
+The ECSC is the domestic arbitration body.
 Local courts recognize and enforce foreign commercial arbitral awards.
 International commercial arbitration in St. Kitts and Nevis is applied under the Arbitration Act.
 The ECSC’s Court of Appeal also provides mediation.

-St. Kitts and Nevis has a bankruptcy framework that grants certain rights to debtor and creditor.
-The 2020 Doing Business Report ranks St. Kitts and Nevis 168th of 190 countries in resolving insolvency.
+St. Kitts and Nevis has a bankruptcy framework that grants certain rights to debtor and creditor, including the ability of creditors to pursue necessary actions to resolve outstanding debts.

 4. Industrial Policies